ZertoPublic/Z4K/docs/Z4KDeploymentGuide.md

     -	Install Zerto Kubernetes Manager Proxy
     - Install Z4K on Openshift
     - Install Z4K on OpenShift on Additional cluster
-5. Downloading the Zerto Operations Help Utility
+5. Download the Zerto Operations Help Utility
 6. Update Z4K with a new Zerto License
 7. Upgrade Zerto for Kubernetes
     - Upgrade ZKM site